NaleRaphael/codememo/README.md

     # (recommended) install with forked version of `pyimgui`
     $ pip install ./
-    # ... or install with orignal version of `pyimgui`
+    # ... or install with original version of `pyimgui`
     # $ pip install -v --global-option="--use-original-pyimgui" ./
     ```